Drug, feed ingredient shortages hit U.S. livestock producers - NewsBreak

 But the food and pharmaceutical sectors are feeling an impact.

-The world’s largest animal-health company, Zoetis Inc, does not manufacture penicillin products but reported “localized constraints” on other products as the pandemic has impacted supply chains.
+The world's largest animal-health company, Zoetis Inc (ZTS.N), does not manufacture penicillin products but reported "localized constraints" on other products as the pandemic has impacted supply chains.
 The company declined to name these medications.

 Ireland-based manufacturer Bimeda Inc has two veterinary penicillin products on FDA's drug-shortage list, including Pro-Pen-G.